Flap Surgery: The Basics

 1. Do you feel confident with patient education methods for explaining risks versus benefits?

-2. Can you name reasons informed consent for flap procedures is not only required, but ethical?
+2. Can you name reasons why informed consent for flap procedures is required and why it is ethical?

 4. Are you familiar with your facility’s medical literature database?